 Randy Baker is a playwright, director and the co-Artistic Director of Rorschach Theatre which he founded with Jenny McConnell Frederick in the summer of 1999.
 He is also faculty and a resident artist at American University, faculty at the National Conservatory of Dramatic Arts and Theatre Lab and a frequent guest artist and educator at a number of institutions including Imagination Stage, The Writer’s Center, Georgetown University, Catholic University and George Washington University.
 He recently finished his residency as a member of The Playwright’s Arena, a part of Arena Stage’s American Voices New Play Institute.

 As a director with Rorschach Theatre he has directed Very Still and Hard to See (which was nominated for five Helen Hayes awards including Best Director), The Electric Baby, She Kills Monsters, The Minotaur, After the Quake, 1001, Rhinoceros, JB, Behold!, Fair Ladies at a Game of Poem Cards and Monster.
 Some recent projects outside of Rorschach include a shadow puppet gamelan-inspired A Midsummer Night’s Dream at WSC Avant Bard, Big Love at Catholic University, Anon/ymous at Georgetown University and Marat/Sade and his own adaptation of Rashōmon at American University.
-Some of the other companies where he has directed include Source Theatre, WSC Avant Bard, Inkwell Theatre, First Draft, NCDA’s Actors Repertory Theatre, Wayward Theatre, Cherry Red Productions, Catholic University, American University and Young Playwrights Theater as well as a number of shows with high-school actors at Imagination Stage and Theatre Lab.
+Some of the other companies where he has directed include Source Theatre, WSC Avant Bard, Inkwell Theatre, First Draft, NCDA’s Actors Repertory Theatre, Wayward Theatre, Cherry Red Productions, Catholic University, American University, Georgetown University and Young Playwrights Theater as well as a number of shows with high-school actors at Imagination Stage and Theatre Lab.